kolach/transactions/README.md

 ## System design

-Transactions project is AWS SAM project that deligates all transactions API to serverless lambda funtion interaction with DynamoDB table.
+The Transactions project is an AWS SAM project that delegates all transaction APIs to a serverless Lambda function that uses DynamoDB service to store and retrieve transaction data.

 ```bash
 +------------------+      +---------------------+      +-------------------+